OstapenkoOleksandr/OstapenkoAV/README.md

 - 👋 Hi, I’m @OstapenkoAV
-- 👀 I’m interested in software developing
+- 👀 I am a middle software developer at DieboldNixdorf Kyiv.
+Have experience in C++ and .Net core desctop developing.
 - 📫 How to reach me you can write me on my e-mail ostapenko.981510@gmail.com

 <!---